miga101/agCamino/README.md

 # agCamino
- Genetic Algorithms to find the shortest path from A to B using OpenGL 3d space
+ Genetic Algorithms in C++ to find the shortest path from A to B using OpenGL 3d space